aloha666/Java2021/Antra Java.md

-**B tree vs Hash:**
+**B tree 索引 vs Hash索引:**

 B tree: good for range search, O(logn) B+ tree?

-Hash: effcient for looking up values, not eff for range search
+Hash: efficient for looking up values, not eff for range search

-**Bitmap Index:** use 1 and 0 to represent yes/no, thus a number 101001 represents yes to cloumn 0, 2 and 5 while no to column 1 and 3.
+**Bitmap Index索引:** use 1 and 0 to represent yes/no, thus a number 101001 represents yes to column 0, 2 and 5 while no to column 1 and 3.

 • columns with low selectivity